Kieran7741/connect_5/README.md

 # Connect 5: Multiplayer Flask application

-* Coding challenge completed as part of job interview
+* Coding challenge completed as part of a job interview
-* The application uses a server to track the state of a connect 5 game sessions
+* The application uses a server to track the state of a connect 5 game session
-* Players(clients) connect to the server and are assigned to an available game session
+* Players(clients) connect to the server and are assigned to an available game session(10 sessions supported by default)
 * The game starts when two players have joined a game session
 * Players wait for their turn before dropping a disc into the board
 * Players ping the Flask server every 5 seconds to query the state of the game
-* If a player does not take their turn within 60 seconds of the opponent they forfeit the game
+* If a player does not take their turn within 60 seconds of the opponent last turn then they forfeit the game.

 ## Getting Started